damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 On GitLab.com you are allowed to create and host with GitLab Pages two sorts of websites:

-1. User Websites
+1. User/Group Websites
 1. Project Websites

 <a name="user-websites"></a>

-## GitLab User Websites
+## GitLab User &amp; Group Websites

+### User Websites

 Every GitLab.com user is permitted to create only one **user website**, which will be accessed via `https://username.gitlab.io`.
 Setting this website up has exactly the same process as setting **project websites** up.
 They are both deployed and build likely.
-The only difference is, for **user websites**, the repository name needs to be exactly `username.gitlab.io`.
+The only difference is, for **user websites**, the repository name needs to be exactly `username.gitlab.io`, where `username` is your user name, and corresponds to your unique **namespace** on GitLab.com.

+### Group Websites

+Creating a [group][doc-groups] on GitLab is very useful when you have several projects with the same subject.
+Each group has with its own **namespace**, which is unique for each group.

+Group websites follow the same logic as users' do.
+If you want to deploy a website under the group namespace, just create a new project named `groupname.gitlab.io` and the website will be accessible under `https://groupname.gitlab.io/`.

 <a name="project-websites"></a>